subh83/YAGSBPL/README.txt

 This is the new page for YAGSBPL, previously available at
     https://code.google.com/p/yagsbpl/

-Important notice: Versions 1.x and 2.x of YAGSBPL are depreciated (although fully functional) and support for them will be discontinued.
+Important notice: Versions 1.x and 2.x of YAGSBPL are deprecated (although fully functional) and support for them will be discontinued.
 Version 3.x is under development, and will be available soon.

 For the latest documentation, detailed tutorial and download, visit
     http://subhrajit.net/index.php?WPage=yagsbpl